Generic Name: clozapine (Oral route)

 - Dyslipidemia (high fat in the blood) or

 - Enlarged prostate or

 - Liver disease (eg, hepatitis) or

 - Neuroleptic malignant syndrome, history of or

 - Seizures, history of—Use with caution.
 May make these conditions worse.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 - Phenylketonuria (PKU)—The orally disintegrating tablet contains phenylalanine, which can make this condition worse.

 This section provides information on the proper use of a number of products that contain clozapine.
 It may not be specific to Versacloz.
 Please read with care.

 Take this medicine only as directed by your doctor.
-Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Do not miss any doses.